zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 <a class="fiddle" target="_blank" href="http://jsfiddle.net/city41/zdgrC/1/">fiddle</a>

 This is just a little sugar for the callback pattern.
 It's pretty pointless sugar so far.
-But it's a start and yet we've already hit upon a core tenet of Promises
+But it's a start and yet we've already hit upon a core idea behind Promises

 <div class="callout wisdom">
 Promises capture the notion of an eventual value into an object